abarch/comp_scaffold/DexmoPiano/README.txt

   to get midi_interface_sound

-- maybe you have to change the midi_interfaces in DexmoOutput.py
+- maybe you have to change the midi_interfaces in DexmoOutput.py and threadHandler.py (Piano Input)

+- connect a Keyboard or start a virtual Keyboard (vmpk)

 - when LegoDexmo is plugged in, you can start DexmoPianoGui.py